CodingAvenue/codestop-course-db-in-php/content/PDOStatementExecute/PDOStatementExecute.q.md

 - `max_birth_date`

-/// type=MS, answer=[2,3,5]
+/// type=SS, answer=[5]

-Which statements correctly describe the code on lines 4, 5, 6, and 7 of `student.php`?
+Which statement best describes the code on lines 4, 5, 6, and 7 of `student.php`?

 - It displays the elements of the associative array `$data`.